ivangfr/springboot-keycloak-openldap/README.md

 REST API, called `simple-service`, and secure it with [`Keycloak`](https://www.keycloak.org).
 Furthermore, the users of the API will be loaded into `Keycloak` from [`OpenLDAP`](https://www.openldap.org) server.

+> Note.
+In [`docker-swarm-environment`](https://github.com/ivangfr/docker-swarm-environment) repository, it is shown how to deploy this project into a cluster of Docker Engines in swarm mode.
+Besides, we will be running a Keycloak cluster with more than one instance.

+## Prerequisite

+In order to run some commands/scripts, you must have [`jq`](https://stedolan.github.io/jq) installed on you machine

 ## Application

 ### simple-service